G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Experimental Evaluation

 \subsection{Experimental Setup}

 \textbf{Implementation}.
-We implement G$^2$uardFL in PyTorch~\cite{paszke2019pytorch}.
-Our simulated FL system follows the framework as established in previous works~\cite{wang2020attack,mcmahan2017communication,bagdasaryan2020how}.
+We have implemented G$^2$uardFL in PyTorch~\cite{paszke2019pytorch}.
+Our simulated FL system follows the established framework used in previous works~\cite{wang2020attack,mcmahan2017communication,bagdasaryan2020how}.
 In each communication round, the orchestrating server randomly picks a subset of clients and shares the current global model with them.
-The chosen clients then conduct local training for $E$ epochs on their individual data, followed by transmitting the updated model weights to the orchestrating server.
-The server then proceeds with model aggregation, for instance, weighted averaging in FedAvg.
+Selected clients perform local training for $E$ stochastic gradient descent steps and transmit the updated model weights to the server.
 Our FL system is deployed on a server equipped with 64GB RAM, an Intel(R) Core(TM) I9-10900X@3.70GHz CPU, and an Nvidia RTX 3080 GPU.

-For the non-linear encoder $\opn{Enc}(\cdot, \cdot)$, we utilize two GCN layers~\cite{kipf2017semi} as the backbone for graph embedding, setting the dimension of embedding features to 32.
-The values of $\alpha_1$ and $\alpha_2$ in Eq.~\eqref{eq:filter_client} are set to $25$ and $75$, and the hyper-parameters $\kappa_1, \kappa_2, \kappa_3$, and $\kappa_4$ are set to values of 0.1, 0.1, 0.3, and 0.5 respectively.
-Prior to executing graph clustering, we use HDBSCAN algorithm~\cite{campello2013density} to cluster client features $\mathcal{X}$, thereby determining the number of clusters $Q$.
-The source code is available at \href{https://anonymous.4open.science/r/GuardFL-D6B8}{\textit{https://anonymous.4open.science/r/GuardFL-D6B8}}.
+For the non-linear encoder $\opn{Enc}(\cdot, \cdot)$, we employ two GCN layers~\cite{kipf2017semi} as the backbone for graph embedding.
+The dimension of latent representations is set to 32.
+The values of $\alpha_1$ and $\alpha_2$ in Eq.~\eqref{eq:filter_client} are set to $25$ and $75$, and the hyper-parameters $\kappa_1$, $\kappa_2$, $\kappa_3$, and $\kappa_4$ are set to values of 0.1, 0.1, 0.3, and 0.5 respectively.
+Prior to executing graph clustering, we use HDBSCAN~\cite{campello2013density} to cluster client features $\mathcal{X}$, thereby determining the number of clusters $Q$.

 \textbf{Datasets}.
-Consistent with prior researches~\cite{wang2020attack,bagdasaryan2020how}, we evaluate four different tasks: 1) Digit classification on MNIST~\cite{lecun1998gradient} with LeNet, 2) Image classification on CIFAR-10~\cite{krizhevsky2009learning} with VGG-9~\cite{simonyan2015very}, 3) Sentiment classification on Sentiment-140~\cite{sahni2017efficient} with LSTM~\cite{hochreiter1997long}, and 4) Next word prediction on Reddit~\cite{mamahan2017communication} with LSTM.
-We uniformly distribute the training data among $M$ clients to construct the local data $\mathcal{D}_{c_i}$ for benign client $c_i$, unless otherwise specified.
+Consistent with prior researches~\cite{bagdasaryan2020how,wang2020attack}, We evaluate G$^2$uardFL on four different tasks: 1) Digit classification on MNIST~\cite{lecun1998gradient} with LeNet, 2) Image classification on CIFAR-10~\cite{krizhevsky2009learning} with VGG-9~\cite{simonyan2015very}, 3) Sentiment classification on Sentiment-140~\cite{sahni2017efficient} with LSTM~\cite{hochreiter1997long}, and 4) Next word prediction on Reddit~\cite{mcmahan2017communication} with LSTM.
+We distribute the training data uniformly to construct the local data $\mathcal{D}_{c_i}$ for benign client $c_i$, unless otherwise specified.
 All other hyper-parameters are specified in Appendix~\ref{subsec:detail_dataset}.